-How often have you started the decluttering process and lost interest or motivation about half way through?
-You think, "Okay all I need is a break."
-You take a break, come back and don't know where to start.
-You put everything back or throw it on the floor and say, "Well that sucked."
+How often have you started the decluttering process and lost interest or motivation about halfway through? (me raising my hand!)
+You think, “Okay all I need is a break.”
+You take a break, come back and don’t know where to start.
+You put everything back or throw it on the floor and say, “Well that sucked.”

 If you fall into either of those categories then listen up.